 Science has gone back and forth over the years about whether you can “catch up” on lost sleep, but the latest consensus seems to be that yes, in the short term, you can claim back some lost sleep time by napping, and that a well-timed nap can be physically and mentally restorative.

 About 20 minutes is the sweet spot.
 Shorter and your brain doesn’t have adequate time to cycle through a stage of replenishing REM sleep.

 Longer and it becomes increasingly difficult to emerge from a nap without feeling disoriented and groggy.
 But who are we kidding?
 You have an infant; you’re not having a long nap!

 5. …that knowing your baby is safe and comfy offers you rest and peace of mind.

-recommends all infants sleep on their backs, in their own space, with a tight-fitting crib or bassinette sheet and no other objects in there with him, including crib bumpers, blankets, toys, or pillows.
+To reduce the risk for SIDS, the American Academy of Pediatrics recommends all infants sleep on their backs, in their own space, with a tight-fitting crib or bassinette sheet and no other objects in there with him, including crib bumpers, blankets, toys, or pillows.

-.
 The mattress’ innovative Breathe-Thru technology means air can circulate through the mattress, reducing the risk for SIDS.